johnpaulbalagolan/lr-wiki/Proposed-Readme.md

 >     sudo apt-get update

-# Installation
+### Installation

-## 1. Install CouchDB (1.0.2)
+#### 1. Install CouchDB

-* Download (Mac and Windows) or Copy the Download Link (Linux) for Couchbase Single Server Community 1.1.x, which is a binary distribution of CouchDB 1.0.x from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release").
+* If you have Ubuntu 10.04 installed, copy the download link for Couchbase Single Server Community 1.1.x, which is a binary distribution of CouchDB 1.0.x from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release").
+If you have Ubuntu 11.10 installed, copy the download link for Couchbase Single Server Community 1.2.x, which is a binary distribution of CouchDB 1.1.x (NOTE: this is a "Latest Release").

-### Linux
-Issue commands below on Linux.

 * Remove Couchdb-bin